-- Fill a large pot or container with water and turn the sous vide machine on to 145° F.
+- Fill a large pot or container with water and set the sous vide machine to 145° F / 62.7° C.

 - Season the chicken liberally with kosher salt & freshly ground pepper; placing a few fresh thyme sprigs on each side of the breasts.

 - Vacuum seal or get as much air out as you can if using the water displacement method in a ziplock bag.

-- Clip the bag to the side of the pot or container to keep it in place.
+- Clip the bag to the side of the pot or container to keep it in place and submerged.

 - Cook the chicken at 145° F for 1 1/2 to 2 hours (same result within this time window).

 - Remove from the bag and rest on a cutting board for about 5 minutes before serving.

 What temperature do you sous vide chicken breast?

 The water bath should be set to 145° F / 62.7° C.

 How long does it take to sous vide chicken breast?